Hemorrhoids are swollen cushions of tissue in the anus or lower part of the rectum. They contain many arteries and veins.

 Treatments for hemorrhoids include:

 Things you can do to reduce itching include:

 Sitz baths can help you to feel better.
 Sit in warm water for 10 to 15 minutes.

-Severe bleeding may also occur.
+Rarely, severe bleeding may also occur.
 Iron deficiency anemia can result from long-term blood loss.
-Significant bleeding from hemorrhoids is unusual, however.

-Constipation and straining during bowel movements raise your risk for hemorrhoids.
+Constipation, straining during bowel movements, and sitting on the toilet too long raise your risk for hemorrhoids.
 To prevent constipation and hemorrhoids, you should:

 Rectal lump; Piles; Lump in the rectum

 Sneider EB, Maykel JA.
 Diagnosis and management of symptomatic hemorrhoids.
 Surg Clin North Am.
 2010 Feb;90(1):17-32, Table of Contents.

 Nelson H. Anus.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, Pa: Saunders Elsevier; 2012:chap 53.